 5. No longer wanted – rubbish

-- Take out your stored away winter clothes and go through them in the same way, getting rid of anything you no longer love, want or need.
+- Next take out your stored away winter clothes and go through them in the same way.
+Getting rid of anything you no longer love, want or need.
 Just add it to one of the five piles you’ve already created.

 - Next deal with the piles you created earlier.
 The items for storage over winter need to be bagged and boxed up carefully and stored away until spring.